 A perfect example of sales would be the process involved in encouraging an individual to purchase a house.
-While a sale is said to occur when the buyer pays for the house and receives the right to ownership in return, sales process includes a lot more.
-It starts with the buyer (prospect) receiving a call by the seller, him meeting the seller and getting answers, him negotiating for the final price, and him conducting the sale.
+While a sale is said to occur when the buyer pays for the house and receives the right to ownership in return, the sales process includes a lot more.
+It starts with the buyer (prospect) receiving a call from the seller, him meeting the seller and getting answers, him negotiating for the final price, and him conducting the sale.

 Types Of Sales

 Sales can be categorized into several types according to the audience it is targeted to, motive, offering sold, and channels used.

 Types Of Sales According To The Target Audience

 - B2B Sales: B2B is a sales type where businesses sell offerings to other businesses rather than end customers.